Yat0r/MyPhotos/README.md

 ## Requirements
 - Visual Studio (2017/2019/2022) or compatible IDE that targets .NET Framework 4.8.
 - .NET Framework 4.8 developer targeting pack.
+## Third‑party libraries
+- `Bunifu.UI.WinForms` — optional third‑party WinForms UI library used by the project (v9.1.0).
+  - This project uses NuGet package `Bunifu.UI.WinForms`.
+If your UI projects (for example `MyPhotoControls` and `MyPhotos`) use Bunifu controls, install the package into those projects as well.

+## Installing Bunifu
+- In Visual Studio use __Manage NuGet Packages__ on the project and search for `Bunifu.UI.WinForms`, or open the Package Manager Console:
+  - Open __Tools > NuGet Package Manager > Package Manager Console__ and run:
+    `Install-Package Bunifu.UI.WinForms -Version 9.1.0`
+- After installation, rebuild the solution and restart Visual Studio if design-time toolbox items do not appear.

 ## Build & Run
 1. Open the solution in Visual Studio.